x07x08/waveboard_go/README.md

 # Features

 * Global keyboard hotkeys for sounds (limited to only one key per sound)
-* Real time playback.
+* In-memory playback.
 No separate files are stored on disk
 * Memory caching.
 The original file is accessed only once
 * Source Engine chat commands
 * Whitelist and blacklist (or just whitelist if everyone is blacklisted)